Noovolari/leapp/docs/configuring-session/configure-aws-iam-user.md

 !!!
 Info

-    If you want to know how Leapp generates and refresh short-term credentials refer to [this section]() in the documentation.
+    If you want to know how Leapp generates and refresh short-term credentials refer to the [credentials generation](/security/credentials-generation/aws/) section in the documentation.

 ## Fields